The Tale of the Heike: Chapter 10

-In 1184, Taira no Shigehira (captured alive) and the heads of the defeated Taira are paraded in the streets of the capital.
+In 1184, Taira no Shigehira (captured alive) and the heads of the defeated Taira are paraded in the streets of the capitol.
 The Retired Emperor Go-Shirakawa offers the Taira to exchange Three Imperial Treasures for Shigehira, but they refuse.
 It is clear that he will be executed.
 Shigehira, concerned about his past arrogance and evil deeds (burning of Nara temples), wants to devote himself to Buddhism.
 Hōnen (the founder of the Pure Land Buddhism in Japan) concisely outlines the essential doctrines (reciting Amida's name, repentance, deep faith guarantee rebirth in the Pure Land).
 Shigehira is sent to Kamakura.
 On his journey along the Eastern Sea Road, Shigehira passes numerous places that evoke historical and literary associations.

 Minamoto no Yoritomo receives Shigehira, who claims that burning Nara temples was an accident.
 Before being sent to the Nara monks, Shigehira is treated well at Izu (a bath is prepared for him, wine is served, a beautiful lady serving Yoritomo, Senju-no-mae, sings several songs (with Buddhist meaning) and plays the lute; Shigehira also sings and plays the lute – after Shigehira's execution, Senju-no-mae becomes a nun).

-At Yashima, Taira no Koremori, grandson of Taira no Kiyomori, is grieved to be away from his family in the capital.
+At Yashima, Taira no Koremori, grandson of Taira no Kiyomori, is grieved to be away from his family in the capitol.
 He secretly leaves Yashima and travels to Mt.
 Kōya.
 There he meets with a holy man, Takiguchi Tokiyori.

 A story of his tragic love is inserted: as a courtier, Tokiyori loved a girl of lesser birth, Yokobue.
 His father was against their marriage and Tokiyori became a monk.
 When Yokobue came looking for him, he was firm and did not come out.
 He went to Mt.
 Kōya and became a respected priest Takiguchi.
 Yokobue became a nun and died soon.
 Koremori comes to this priest, becomes a monk himself and goes on a pilgrimage to Kumano.
 After the priest's encouraging Pure Land Buddhist teachings, Koremori abandons his attachments, throws himself into the sea and drowns.
 News of his death reaches Yashima (Taira camp).
 The Taira are attacked at Fujito and retreat.